Catholic Charities offers emergency prep and free produce to locals

 “It was a great initiative to prepare for the next disaster, said Chavez, via an interpreter.

 “It was really helpful,” said Chavez.
-When evacuating during recent wildfires, in such a panic, Chavez said she’d race around the house grabbing “whatever we found on the way out,” compared to items she really needed such as documents, insurance cards, a radio, a flashlight, water.
+When evacuating during recent wildfires, Chavez said she’d race around the house grabbing “whatever we found on the way out,” rather than items she really needed such as documents, insurance cards, a radio, a flashlight, water.
 It’s hard to think in such a stressful situation, said Chavez.

 Chavez said she plans to stock her go-bag in advance and keep it under her bed, “so if something was to happen I’d grab that bag and take off.”